myfamurewa/v4/content/featured/SignLingo/index.md

 showInProjects: true
 ---

-A language learning app for learners of ASL.Currently allows users to learn through flash cards and test their knowledge with a multiple choice test and an interactive signing test.
+A language learning app for learners of ASL.
+Currently allows users to learn through flash cards and test their knowledge with a multiple choice test and an interactive signing test.